dixeed/angularjs-seed-webpack/README.md

 #### HtmlWebpackPlugin
 We use the [HtmlWebpackPlugin](https://github.com/ampedandwired/html-webpack-plugin) to generate the script/link tags into our [`app/index.html`](app/index.html) then writing the result into the `dist/` folder.

+## Improvements
+1) Look into [reasons](https://github.com/joshburgess/not-awesome-es6-classes) why not to use ES2015 `class` concept and adapt the codebase accordingly if agree.

 ## License

 This code is available under [MIT licence](LICENSE)